undeMalum/portfolio/content/posts/resource-center-environment-preparation/index.md

 +++
-title = "Resource Center Environment Preparation." date = "2023-08-28T11:34:14+02:00"
+title = "Resource Center Environment Preparation" date = "2023-08-28T11:34:14+02:00"
 author = "Mateusz Konat"
 authorTwitter = "" #do not include @
-cover = ""
+cover = "images/cover.png"
 tags = ["coding"]
 keywords = ["coding"]
 description = "This is an installation guide as an add-on to the main article from IBlieve about the Resource Center."